– Are there puppies available for adoption?

 If you intend to migrate from the Kibble, we originally had the puppy on for months; make the switch slowly will avoid stomach upset; add some of the new Kibble to the old before the switchover and gradually do this for two weeks before moving to the new Kibble permanently.
 Dogs accustomed to consuming various foods do not typically encounter any issues.

-Due to the high volume of calls, we have received interest in adopting our “Beautiful Labradoodles by Cucciolini Puppies.
+Due to the high volume of calls, we have received interest in adopting our “Beautiful Cucciolini Doodles Puppies.
 We’ve decided to use a waiting list for customers to deposit a puppy when a spot becomes available.
-Our current wait list is open for all of 2024 and 2025.

 Our puppies get adopted on a FIRST COME FIRST SERVED BASIS unless we receive a call from a child or an adult with disabilities and depression; they get advanced to the front of the wait list before the current applicants.
 As applications are received, puppies get selected in the order as Applications arrive.
 We only accept a deposit if we can confirm placement on the arrival of a litter that would guarantee a puppy within two months.
 Once puppies become available, we will contact you, and at that point, we will require a deposit to hold your spot on that litter!